Some houses are being built to stand up to hurricanes and sharply cut emissions, too

 Other companies are developing entire neighborhoods that are both resistant to hurricanes and contribute less than average to climate change.

-Pearl Homes’ Hunters Point community in Cortez, Florida, consists of 26 completed houses and 30 to be built by the end of 2024 that are all LEED-certified platinum, the highest level of one of the most-used green building rating systems.
+Pearl Homes’ Mirabella community in Bradenton, Florida, consists of 160 houses that are all LEED-certified platinum, the highest level of one of the most-used green building rating systems.

 Pearl Homes CEO Marshall Gobuty said his team approached the University of Central Florida with a plan to build a community that doesn’t contribute to climate change.
 “I wanted them to be not just sustainable, but resilient, I wanted them to be so unlike everything else that goes on in Florida,” Gobuty said.
 “I see homes that are newly built, half a mile away, that are underwater … we are in a crisis with how the weather is changing.”